 Strip/Porterhouse (US), Porterhouse (AUS/NZ)

-A very tasty and fatty steak from the back area of the cow.
+A very tasty steak from the back of the cow.
 The sirloin steak is a famous and common steak known by many names including New York Strip, Kansas City Strip Steak as well as Porterhouse.

 Sirloin steaks with more marble (fat throughout the steak) are likely to be tasty succulent.
 The Sirloin steak can also be enjoyed as a larger T-Bone steak.
 The Sirloin is attached to one side of the thoracic vertebrae “T-Bone”, while the Fillet/Tenderloin is on the other.

-A very large and tasty steak made up of two cuts of steak separated by the thoracic vertebrae bone.
-This steak offers the best of both worlds: The taste of the sirloin and the tenderness of the fillet.
-The difference between the T-bone steak and Porterhouse is that the T-Bone is cut from the centre back of the cow resulting in a smaller fillet while the porterhouse is cut from the lower back resulting in larger cut of fillet.
+The T-bone is a very large and tasty steak made up of two cuts of steak separated by a T shaped bone (thoracic vertebrae bone).
+This steak offers the best of both worlds: the taste of the sirloin and the tenderness of the fillet.
+T-bone steaks with larger pieces of Fillet are cut from the end of the short loin and are called Porterhouse steaks

 Other steak cuts